Ashleigh Banfield: Personal life

 Banfield was born in Winnipeg, Manitoba, the daughter of Suzanne Elizabeth (Holland) and John Alexander Banfield.
 She was known for her "trademark rectangular eyeglasses, the object of countless remarks, pro and con, after her arrival on the national media scene."
-In 2016, she had refractive lens exchange surgery which corrected her far-sightedness.
+In 2016, she had refractive lens exchange surgery that corrected her far-sightedness.
 Banfield is a cousin of television writer and director Michelle MacLaren.

 In 2004, Banfield married real estate financier Howard Gould, who founded the carbon credit trading company Equator Environmental, and is a great-grandson of railroad developer Jay Gould.
 The wedding took place aboard a wooden yacht at the Royal Lake of the Woods Yacht Club in Canada.
-The couple, who are now divorced, have two sons.
+They have two sons, Jay and Ridley.
+She filed for divorce in Connecticut in 2011.

 Banfield became a naturalized U.S. citizen on October 24, 2008.

 On December 29, 2017, Banfield's 50th birthday, she married sales executive Chris Haynor, her partner of three years, at the Hermitage Club ski lodge in Wilmington, Vermont.